-It wasn't until her family moved to the U.S., however, that she realized that her interests converged into one particular area: music composition.
-A little shy, it was only in her mid-twenties that Michelle started to write her musical ideas down, to develop them into songs and instrumental pieces, and slowly share them with family and friends.
-She went on to receive a Bachelor of Music in Classical
+It was as an adult, however, after my family immigrated to the U.S., that I realized that my interests converged into the mysterious arena of music composition.
+A little shy, it was only in my mid-twenties that I started to write my musical ideas down and dare to develop them into songs.

 I went on to receive a B.M. in classical composition and a M.M. in jazz composition from the University of North Texas.
 There, I had the privilege of studying with many great composers, among them Joelle Wallach and Rich De Rosa, graduating summa cum laude and winning awards by the prestigious Downbeat Magazine under their tutelage.